VedantWankhade/EarthQuake_Marker/README.md

 # EarthQuake_Marker
 An GUI application in Java that displays a map having earthquake markers on it coloured according to their intensities.
-This project is a part of Coursera course.
+This project is a part of Coursera course offered by UCSD.

 # The project is under development.